ben-polanco/portfolio-site/user_stories.md

 **...know who this site belongs to**
 - [x] Title and description
-- [ ] Block out the About & Hire Me sections
+- [x] Block out the About & Hire Me sections

 **...see a summary of the site owner's experiences**
 - [x] Place experiences on map as "buildings"
-- [x] Place headlines for experiences/buildings on map
+- [x] Place headlines for experiences/buildings on map and align them
 - [ ] Make experiences dynamic so I can pass a new icon, name, and container data to each building
 - [ ] Create experience icons